-But exhort one another daily, while it is called “Today,” lest any of you be hardened through the deceitfulness of sin.
+But exhort one another every day, as long as it is called “today,” that none of you may be hardened by the deceitfulness of sin.
 (Hebrews 3:13)

 While considering all these factors, ultimately we must acknowledge that the root problem and solution is our personal devotion to God: How must we grow in love, affection, and worship of our great God?
 The truth is that we do what is important to us, for good or for bad.
 Let us prove our love of God in the practice of our devotion, particularly in family worship.